planetfederal/composer/README.md

 By default the frontend server starts on port 8000.
 The server will watch for changes to JavaScript and CSS assets and perform a live reload without having to restart the debug server.

+### GeoServer Proxy Settings

+By default the frontend server will proxy for GeoServer at horizon.boundlessgeo.com.
+To change this create a file named `proxy.json` in the same directory as `gruntfile.js`.
+For example:

+    {
+       "host": "localhost",
+       "port": 8080
+    }